 The best way is to buy them fresh and roast them yourself.
 First of all, roasted chiles is the most amazing smell in the world.
 They should make candles that smell like that.
 Secondly, this gives the best flavor.

-To roast fresh chiles in your oven, preheat your oven to 400 degrees F.
+To roast fresh chiles in your oven, preheat your broiler with the rack in its highest position.

-Once blackened, take them out of the oven, put them in a bowl, and cover for about ten minutes.
-The steam will help loosen the skin so that it’s easier to peel off.
+Once blackened, take them out of the oven, put them in a bowl, and cover with plastic wrap for about fifteen minutes, or until cool.
+The steam will help loosen the skins so that they’re easier to peel off.

 Peel the skin off, then slice in half and remove the stems and seeds.

-If you made more than your need, roasted chiles freeze reasonably well.
+If you made more than you need, roasted chiles freeze very well.
 You can put them away so that you’ll have your own emergency stash (they go great on pizza).

 Related: West Texas Style Pinto Beans are naked without a batch of Southern-Style Cornbread alongside them.